drarahimi/AERO_Console/README.md

 *Root is where the main executable file is stored

-So, it is really important to *move files to another location or rename them after you are done working with* **the test.avl** or **test.mass** or **test.run** files.
+So, it is crucial to *move files to another location or rename them after you are done working with* **the test.avl** or **test.mass** or **test.run** files.
 Otherwise, the program will override the existing files and you may lose your work.

 **Structure**